- SOUTH AFRICA

 Opposition: Objection by 3rd parties can be by way of rectification, invalidation or cancellation of the registered designs.

-Our attorneys will help you with rectification, invalidation and cancellation proceedings.
+Our attorneys will help you with rectification, invalidation and cancellation proceedings in United Kingdom.

 TERM OF INDUSTRIAL DESIGN PROTECTION:

 Protection to the design is initially given for 5 yrs, renewable 4 consecutive 5 yr.
 Periods totalling to 25 yrs in all.